NISHANTHINI29/Amazon---testing/README.md

 # Amazon---testing
-selenium testing code is in master branch final report for test-case is avaliable
+1.selenium testing code is in master branch
+2.final report for test-case is avaliable